openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_preparation_draft.rst

    model.eval()
    compiled_model = torch.compile(model, backend="openvino")

 Method 3.
-Export model to ONNX and use one of OpenVINO’s methods
+Export model to ONNX and use one of OpenVINO methods
 ---------------------------------------------------------------------

 If none of these two methods convert the model successfully, there is a third method that once was the main way of using PyTorch in OpenVINO, but now is mainly considered a backup plan.
 This method consists of exporting a PyTorch model to ONNX and then loading it with the different methods available in OpenVINO.
 See ONNX, PaddlePaddle and TensorFlow Lite Import Options for more details.

 .. code-block:: py